pin3da/pin3da.github.com/content/posts/advent-of-kotlin.md

 {{< /highlight >}}

 Since the class was sealed, the compiler *knows* all the possible subclasses and will verify that there is a proper evaluation for all of them.
 For instance, if we add a new subclass of `Entry` we will get an error in the code above (which would be uncaught otherwise).

+If we add the subclass `Extra`, the compiler will show the following error: `'when' expression must be exhaustive, add necessary 'is Extra' branch or 'else' branch instead`.

 Another nice property of the `when` statement is that we can use it for conditional branching executions (an statement), but also as an expression.